 Maths At Home: Addition

-This Link takes you to a free maths game where your child can see how well they use a whole range of maths facts.
+This Link takes you to maths chase with free maths games where your child can see how well they use a whole range of maths facts.
 They can set their own numbers to work within so it is suitable for learners of all ages.

-For the full policy, click on the document below.
+For the full maths policy, click on the document below.